SpellholdStudios/Rolles/README.md

 ## <a name="versions" id="versions"></a>Versions History

-##### version 5
+##### Version 5.0.0

 - Renamed Setup-rolles.tp2 -> rolles.tp2 to support AL|EN's "Project Infinity".
 - Added rolles.ini metadata file to support AL|EN's "Project Infinity".
-- Reorganized mod architecture tree: created folders to sort files according to their types.
+- Converted inventory BAMs to EE: This feature attempts to modify traditional inventory BAMs so that both the large and small icons are utilized by the EE games.
+The inventory BAM must have two sequences, the first containing the "large" inventory icon frame and the second containing the "small" inventory icon frame to be processed.
+Inventory icon BAMs in the bam folder that meet these requirements are patched and saved back to the override folder.
 - Appended tooltip.2da whenever relevant.
 - Fixed typos in rolles.d that were taking and deleting wrong items (Cloak of Perfection, Swords of Freedom and Mace of Disruption +3).
 - Fixed Sword of freedom recipe: Adjatha the Drinker is needed instead of Namarra +2.
+- Added Continue() action when appending bcs files with EXTEND_TOP command.
+- Reorganized mod architecture tree: created folders to sort files according to their types.
+- Reorganized components (DESIGNATED numbers).
+- Added REQUIRE_PREDICATE process to avoid installing the mod in inaccurate games.
+- Added README command in tp2.
+- Replaced AUTHOR keyword with SUPPORT.
+- Added version flag.
+- Updated and renamed readme files to rolles-readme-%LANGUAGE%.
 - Updated Russian tra file for compatibility with GW_UPDATE_ITM_DESCRIPTION_TO_EE WeiDU function requirements which automatically removes usability restrictions for EE games.
-- Updated readme.
 - Updated French and English translations (Gwendolyne).

 ##

-##### version 4
+##### Version 4

-- Added BG2EE compatibility by Deratiseur
+- Added BG2EE compatibility by Deratiseur.
 - Fixed Sword of freedom recipe: Scimitar of Speed +2 Belm is now used instead of short sword Ilbratha +1.
 - Updated WeiDU installer to v246.

 ##

-##### version 3
+##### Version 3

 - Added French translation by La Voix 2 la Sagesse (of the d'Oghmatiques).

 ##

-##### version 2
+##### Version 2

-- Required components for some items were changed - read this document.
+- Required components for some items were changed.
-- Added usability restrictions for some items - read this document .
+- Added usability restrictions for some items.
 - Altered Enhanced Amulet of Power: now gives +2 bonus to wisdom and intelligence, and +30 to Lore.
 - Added Scaly Armour 'Two Dragons', Full Plate +4, Improved Gloves of Healing, Mace of Disruption +3, Ring of Free Action +1 and +2, Improved Ring of Gaxx.
 - Fixed a bug causing some items not displayed in inventory when ToB is not installed.